mickpah/postgres_restorer/README.md

 **postgres_restorer** provides fast way of creating/dropping test databases and resetting/creating schemas before each test.
-It also wraps **psycopg2** enabling querying created databases during tests.
+It also wraps **psycopg2** enabling querying created database during tests.
+ One instance of PostgresRestorer encapsulates one test database, if you need to connect to multiple databases, create multiple PostgresRestorer instances, one per database.

 ## Installation